THE VARIOUS INTENSITIES OF PANORAMIC SENSING

 It's this openness to anything quick which is happening within the panoramic field which is vital to animals.

-It happens quite naturally, after watching and listening panoramically for a few minutes in a crowded active environment, the background fades away, and it's the sudden changes and movements which we notice.
+It happens quite naturally, after watching and listening panoramically for a few minutes in an active environment, the background fades away, and it's only the sudden changes and movements which we notice.

 This results in a sort of multi-focus on all the random movements happening within the 'big picture'.